Color Inconsistency from HDR

 Note

 The acquisition that provides the best color is an excellent acquisition.
 It is optimized for the brightest objects in the scene and thus also provides very good SNR for those objects.
-An additional acquisition is not needed to deal with color inconsistency in HDR; that acquisition is likely already part of your HDR acquisition settings.
+To deal with color inconsistency in HDR, an additional acquisition is not needed; that acquisition is likely already part of your HDR acquisition settings.

 If the color image is too dark, it can be fixed with the Gamma setting.